 Vs Fast Decks

-- Mulligan heavily for 1-drops.
+- Mulligan heavily for 1-drop minions.
 It’s really important to start with turn 1 play against Aggro, missing turn 1 can often mean you lost the game.
-Luckily, with 10 1-drops in the deck it’s almost impossible not to have anything to play on turn 1 if you mulligan properly.
-When it comes to priority, it depends on the exact deck you’re facing.
-If your opponent plays a lot of 1/1’s in the early game, the 1/3 minions and Fire Fly have the highest priority.
-If you need to kill something bigger, e.g. then Flame Imp might be the better choice.
-But ultimately it doesn’t matter that much which 1-drop you open with, you just want to have one.
+Luckily, with the amount of 1-drops in the deck it’s almost impossible not to have anything to play on turn 1 if you mulligan properly.

-- You don’t keep 3+ drops in your mulligan, because they’re either too slow (Devilsaur Egg, Darkshire Councilman), aren’t guaranteed to hit on curve (Defender of Argus, Ravenous Pterrordax) or are just too expensive (Doomguard).
-I’ve seen some people keeping Silverware Golem with a Soulfire, but that’s a big gamble – if you don’t hit it, then you’re stuck with a 3 mana 3/3 in your hand.
+- You don’t keep 3+ drops in your mulligan, because they’re either too slow (Darkshire Councilman), aren’t guaranteed to hit on curve (Defender of Argus) or are just too expensive (Bonemare).

 Vs Slow Decks